-Our Course for Pups Will Guide You From 10 Weeks to 6 Months of Age.
-We Will Help You Raise the Perfect Puppy!
+David’s Puppy Course Will Guide You From 10 Weeks to 6 Months of Age and Will Help You Raise the Perfect Puppy!

 There is nothing like raising a new puppy!
 Kabler School For Dogs specializes in raising happy, confident, and well socialized puppies that grow into beautifully trained spirited dogs.
 David has raised hundreds of puppies into highly trained adults.
 His approach to raising pups is a mixture of socialization, handling activities, training exercises, and games.
 His private puppy classes are chock-full of info and will teach you and your new pup extremely useful skills.
 In the information below you will find helpful tips as you raise your new puppy.